FORCaist/FORCaist.github.io/brunlocal.md

 <p>A relatively simple approach to running FORCsensei locally is via <a href="https://www.docker.com/" target="_blank">Docker</a>.
 Install <a href="https://www.docker.com/" target="_blank">Docker</a> and then create an image to run on your system directly from the FORCsensei GitHub repository using <a href="https://github.com/jupyter/repo2docker" target="_blank">repo2docker</a>.</p>

 <h2>Option 2: Local Installation</h2>
-Locally installation should be straight-forward, but we discuss potential installation issues at the bottom of this page.
+Locally installation should be straight-forward.
+This installation procedure has been tested on a number of systems, but we discuss potential installation issues at the bottom of this page.

+Please be aware the local installation will add new packages (or potentially overwrite existing packages) on your system.
+If you are not comfortable with this, then you should not attempt local installation.

-If you don't have Python and/or Jupyter installed, we recommend installing Anaconda from: https://www.anaconda.com/distribution/
+First, if you don't have Python and/or Jupyter installed, we recommend installing Anaconda from: https://www.anaconda.com/distribution/

 To run FORCsensei locally requires a number of extra packages, which can be installed via pip or sudo (some will be included in Anaconda).
 Open a terminal and give the commands: